How to Perform a Brand Audit in 9 Simple Steps

 Other people in your audience are solution-aware.
 They see the problem they have.
 They know there’s a solution but aren’t aware of yours.
 To make an impact with this group, you must introduce them to your product or service.

 The last group of prospects is product-aware.
-These people are the easiest to close because they recognize the problem they have and know you offer a solution.
+These people are the easiest to close because they recognize their problem and know you offer a solution.
 But you’ve got to show them why they should choose your product or service over another one like it.

 For example, people looking for a product you sell might read online reviews to decide which one to buy.
 They might find it helpful to read a blog post that compares each option.
 By creating this post, you can assert your expertise while framing your product as the best choice.